dplamenov/empiregame/README.md

 # Empiregame

+Rewrite code of game with laravel is on `project_laravel` directory

 Install composer and run 'composer install' under home directory not project directory

 Online empire(medieval) game php-based & mysql.